riahmedru/AWS-ETL-Process-CSV-to-Json-Transformation/README.md

-# AWS ETL Process: CSV to Parquet Transformation
+# AWS ETL Process: CSV to Json Transformation

 ## Introduction
-##### This project showcases a simple ETL process using AWS Glue to convert CSV data into a Parquet format.
+##### This project showcases a simple ETL process using AWS Glue to convert CSV data into a Json format.
 The transformation involves reading data from an S3 bucket, applying schema transformations using AWS Glue Catalog, and writing the transformed data back to S3.

 ## Prerequisites
 ##### AWS Account: Access to AWS services.
 ##### IAM Role: An AWS IAM role with permissions to use AWS Glue, S3, and related services.
-##### S3 Bucket: An S3 bucket to store the input CSV and output Parquet files.
+##### S3 Bucket: An S3 bucket to store the input CSV and output Json files.
 ##### AWS Glue Service: Permissions to create jobs and manage Glue Catalog.

 ## Project Architechture